hyperledger-archives/sawtooth-core/docs/source/_templates/txn_submit_tutorial.rst

 The process for signing a BatchHeader is identical to signing the TransactionHeader.
-Create a SHA-256 hash of the header binary, use your private key to create a 64-byte secp256k1 signature, and format that signature as a hexadecimal string.
+Create a SHA-256 hash of the header binary, use your private key to create a 64-byte secp256k1 signature, and format that signature as a lower-case hexadecimal string.
 As with signing a TransactionHeader, some of these steps may be handled automatically by the library you are using.

 .. code-block:: python